 Vision of the MScPT Graduates

-The Masters of Physical Therapy program graduates are prepared to meet the current and future challenges of client-centered, evidence-informed, interprofessional practice.
+The Masters of Physical Therapy program at the University of Alberta graduates are prepared to meet the current and future challenges of client-centered, evidence-informed, interprofessional practice.
 They represent tomorrow's professional leaders.

 Expected Outcomes for Graduates

 Short Term: The immediate objective of the program is to provide students with physical therapy skills that meet the workplace demands of diverse and changing healthcare environments.
 In addition to clinical competencies, entry-level practitioners need effective strategies for autonomous practice, evidence informed decision making and outcome and program evaluation.
 They need graduate level research evaluation skills that they can apply to the client in day-to-day clinical practice.